 Scientists have proven that cats cannot experience sweetness the same way humans and dogs can.
-In a study from 2006, it was shown that cats are not attracted to nor show avoidance to sweet tastes and carbohydrates, but they prefer selected amino acids.
+In a study from 2006, it was shown that cats are not attracted to nor show avoidance of sweet tastes and carbohydrates, but they prefer selected amino acids.
 The research also showed that they avoid overly sour or bitter tastes.

 It turns out that kitties have a defective gene, or pseudogene, that causes the taste receptor for sweetness to be completely absent.
-This means they can’t enjoy sweet things like dogs or we do, but they don’t mind because to them, it simply doesn’t exist.
+This means they can’t enjoy sweet things like dogs, or we do, but they don’t mind because, to them, it simply doesn’t exist.

 What Happens if a Cat Eats Sugar?

 So, even if cats cannot taste sweetness, you may notice your feline feeling overly interested in eating your pudding or candy.
 Sugar is not toxic for your furry friend, but it’s still not too good for them, either.